AM I PROBLEM CODED IN THE DOE’S ONLINE SYSTEM?

 Step 2: Get ready to format your FOIL request.
 In the text of your email, after the salutation and the “Pursuant to the Freedom of Information Law, I am requesting the following…” type the following:

 please send me copies, in color and by email, of the following records:

 Then be prepared to wait.
 A while.
-Feel free to send out reminder emails to Baranello and his gang and send out appeal letters if it’s been 6 months and no screenshots.
-Eventually you’ll get the following from EIS:
+Feel free to send out reminder emails to Records Access Officer Joseph A. Baranello, Esq., and his gang, and send out appeal letters to Records Appeals Officer Howard Friedman, Esq., if it’s been two months and no screenshots.
+Eventually, you’ll get the following from EIS: